litecoin-project/litecoin/README.md

 For most users, we recommend downloading pre-compiled binaries:

-- [Download PenguinCoin Core](https://penguincoin.org/downloads) - Official releases for Windows, macOS, and Linux
+- [Download PenguinCoin Core](https://penguincoin.org/downloads) - Official releases for Windows and Linux

 ### Building from Source